kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 For those not familiar with the traditions of jazz jams, here's the low down on how Dirty Works runs our jams.

 A Dirty Works Jam always has a rhythym section with bass, keys :musical_keyboard: and/or guitar :guitar:, & drums :drum:.
 Sometimes we have a :trumpet: or :saxophone: out front but not always.
 The Dirty Works Band is what's called the "House Band", the bass player is in charge, and we welcome local jazz players to join us.
-Depending on the jam we may run it without a keys/drums but :drum: and :musical_keyboard: will be on set for jammers.
+Depending on the jam we may run it without keys/drums but :drum: and :musical_keyboard: will be on set for jammers.

 We strive to sound good & have fun... in that order. :sunglasses: :skateboard: :kite: :notes: